yogi1967/MoneydancePythonScripts/source/net_account_balances/net_account_balances_readme.txt

   - NOTE: You can select to use a date range at any time.
 BUT if you have not selected any Inc/Exp categories, then the date range will later revert back automatically to 'All dates'.

-  - NOTE: The 'Balance asof Date' has no bearing on this setting which is used exclusively for Income / Expense txns.
+  - NOTE: The 'Balance asof Date' has no bearing on this setting which is used exclusively for Income / Expense txns
+  - NOTE: The 'Include Reminders Date' has no bearing on this setting.
+  - NOTE: The 'Securities Capital Gains' has a similar, but separate date range from the Income / Expense date range

   - I/E Date Range options:
     Example: Given a today's date of 4th November 2024 (20241104), the I/E Date Range filters will return the following:
     DR_YEAR_TO_DATE                20240101 - 20241104
-    DR_FISCAL_YEAR_TO_DATE         20240406 - 20241104  (assuming a UK tax year starting 6th April 2023)
+    DR_FISCAL_YEAR_TO_DATE         20240406 - 20241104  (assuming a UK tax year starting 6th April 2024)
     DR_LAST_FISCAL_QUARTER         20240706 - 20241005
     DR_QUARTER_TO_DATE             20241001 - 20241104
     DR_MONTH_TO_DATE               20241101 - 20241104